sli-fox/jamms/README.md

   - Make sure you're only adding .dll files

 5. Now, your SFML should be ready!
 I've included a SFMLTest.txt file with code that should render a green circle in your solution if SFML is properly installed.
 To test, you can copy the code in SFMLTest.txt into your jamms.cpp file and run the main function.
 If a green circle appears, then SFML works! :)

+## Adding jamms headers path
+To simplify adding headers to the project, you must add (<jamms-folder-path>/include) to C/C++ » General » Additional Include Directories in your project properties.
+  - For example, mine is <C:\Users\Steph\Projects\COMP345\jamms\jamms\jamms\include>
+  - Then, in the project, create header files ONLY in the that same include folder
+    - You'll be able to include header files simply by using #include <MyHeaderFile.h> without worrying about paths.